-Twenty years later, Boombox set the capital alight.
-Exciting and bewildering to equal measure, it brought back a love of dressing up, fun, and glamour to the equation, fast becoming a safe space for experimentation.
+Twenty years later, Boombox exploded onto the scene.
+Exciting and mysterious to equal measure, it brought back a love of dressing up, fun, and glamour to the equation, fast becoming a safe space for experimentation.

 In a Dazed Digital article celebrating the club night's legacy, DJ, music writer, and original Blitz kid, Princess Julia reflects, "It became seminal because it gave a platform for people to express themselves at the night and outside of it."